aicioara/ink-quicksearch/README.md

 > QuickSearch Component for [Ink 2](https://github.com/vadimdemedes/ink)

 Forked from [@aicioara](https://github.com/aicioara)'s original [`ink-quicksearch`](https://github.com/aicioara/ink-quicksearch) component to upgrade it to Ink 2.
 Big thanks to him for laying out the original logic in v1!
 If you are looking for a component that works with Ink v1, that's where to go.
 This re-write uses modern React (e.g. function components and hooks), and it is also in Typescript, improving the developer experience.
+The only behavioral difference is that this component always filters out items which do not match the query.

 ## Install